Reviews You Can Rely On

 Less durable

-The Injinji Liner Crew is a new competitor in our lineup, and we were thoroughly impressed with the comfort, breathability, and warmth of this ultra-lightweight liner sock.
-The design hugs the feet and all the toes, wicking away any moisture from the skin.
-One drawback of synthetic socks can be the “plastic bag” feel that tends to create toe sweat, but the design of these socks allows for wicking, even between the toes.
+The Injinji Liner Crew is an outlier in the lineup, as it is meant to serve as a liner sock versus your primary hiking sock.
+But we were thoroughly impressed with the comfort, breathability, and warmth of this ultra-lightweight design.
+The sock hugs the feet and each individual toe, wicking away any moisture from the skin to keep you dry.
+These are meant to be combined with the Injinji Trail Midweight Mini-Crew for superb moisture control and skin protection, but one can certainly pair them with any outer sock you might prefer.
+One drawback of synthetic socks, in general, can be the “plastic bag” feel that often results in toe sweat.
+Fortunately, these socks are designed to allow for wicking, even between the toes, solving a common problem even if it may take a bit of getting used to when worn.
 While these wouldn't be our first choice by themselves for cold weather hiking due to the thinness of the material, they are still surprisingly warm when the weather turns cool.
 We also enjoyed wearing them around the house as a barrier to the cold floor.

-Again, this is not a standalone cold-weather sock.
-It also lacks any sort of cushioning, so it isn't the best choice for long distances where you're carrying weight.
-As far as durability goes, you're going to find more money for your miles in other, more robust options.
-And due to the lack of cushion and less durable materials, this isn't likely to be your one and only hiking companion.
-However, if you're looking for a cold-weather liner that will keep your feet comfortable, dry, and warm under a thicker sock, this is our first choice for the gear bag.
+Again, the Injinji Liner Crew is not a standalone cold-weather sock, so you will likely only consider it for independent use during warmer months.
+It lacks any sort of cushioning, so it won't be the best choice for long distances where you're carrying weight.
+As far as durability goes, you'll find more money for your miles in other, more robust options.
+And due to its lack of cushion and less durable material design, it is unlikely to be your one and only hiking companion.
+However, if you're looking for a cold-weather liner that will keep your feet comfortable, dry, and warm under a thicker sock, this is a great choice for the gear bag.
 Another excellent light hiker that offers all the same comfort and breathability but runs even a bit cooler is the Darn Tough Light Hiker Micro Crew.
-It's a smart choice for warm summer days and is a nice option for those who prefer a more classic toe box style.
+It's a smart standalone choice for warm summer days and is a nice option for those who prefer a more classic toe box style.

 Read more: Injinji Liner Crew review